Conditions

 • Lack of appetite

-• Weight loss, or sometimes, weight gain (because the animal is retaining fluid)
+• Weight loss, or sometimes, weight gain (caused from retaining fluid)

-• Vomiting and/or diarrhea (depending on whether it’s the left side of the heart that’s failing)
+• Vomiting and/or diarrhea (depending on whether the pet has left side or right side CHF)

-While there is no way to prevent Congestive Heart Failure in your pet, certain breeds are genetically predispositioned to the disease.
-Knowing if your pet’s breed is susceptible to CHF may allow you to diagnose the disease earlier, take the appropriate measures to extend the life of your pet and access medication from your Veterinarian sooner, rather than waiting.
+While there is no way to prevent congestive heart failure in pets, certain breeds are genetically predisposed to the disease.
+Knowing if your pet’s breed is susceptible to CHF may allow you to diagnose the disease earlier, take the appropriate measures to extend the life of your pet and access medication from your veterinarian sooner, rather than waiting.

-Congestive heart failure has a higher prevalence in small-breed and toy-breed dogs, including:
+Congestive heart failure in pets has a higher prevalence in small-breed and toy-breed dogs, including:

 • Chihuahuas